 Docker Layer Caching

 Docker Layer Caching (DLC) is available for 200 credits per job run.
+DLC is only available on the Performance Plan.
 Read more about DLC in this document.